nais/setup-nais-cli/README.md

 ## Supported Platforms

-This action supports the following GitHub runner platforms:
+This action supports Linux GitHub runners:

 - Linux (amd64, arm64)

-- macOS (amd64, arm64)
-- Windows (amd64, arm64)
+**Note**: This action is designed specifically for Linux environments and will fail on macOS or Windows runners.

 ## Features

 - ✅ Downloads pre-built binaries for fast installation
 - ✅ Verifies checksums for security
-- ✅ Supports all GitHub runner platforms
+- ✅ Optimized for Linux environments
 - ✅ Caches downloads for improved performance
 - ✅ Supports both latest and specific version installation